Louis Carnot

-Louis Carnot (born 25 February 2001) is a French professional footballer who plays as a midfielder for French club Lille reserve team.
+Louis Carnot (born 25 February 2001) is a French professional footballer who plays as a midfielder for Championnat National 2 club Andrézieux on loan from Nancy.

 Club career

 On 8 March 2019, Carnot signed his first professional contract with his youth club Guingamp for a three-year term.
 He made his professional debut with Guingamp in a 2–2 Ligue 1 tie with Nîmes on 18 May 2019.

 On 1 February 2021, Carnot joined Concarneau on loan for the remainder of the 2020–21 season, in order to get more playing time.

+On 31 January 2025, Carnot moved on loan to Andrézieux.

 Personal life

 Carnot is the son of the former footballer Stéphane Carnot.